 Launched in 2011, Kanika Jain’s label Kanelle garnered rave reviews when it showcased an exclusive line of pieces made in denim at the New York Fashion Week SS/18.
 Veering away from the heavy-duty denim, Jain aimed to create a lighter, much smoother version of the same.
 The fabric was washed and treated, later combined with exclusively created yarm mesh to feel soft against the skin.
 Specialized details such as fringing, twisted pleats, and artisanal buttons were later on added.
 Her exclusive denim collection Blue Jean Baby comprises of breezy culottes, tops, denim tunics, and textured denim jackets.

 We love: Denim jackets & culottes

 How can we ever forget the distressed denim sari worn by Sonam Kapoor paired with a white shirt?
-The designer Diksha Khanna shot to fame after her much celebrated red carpet stint.
-Khanna who launched her label in 2014 keeps upcycling as a focal point of her brand.
+The designer Diksha Khanna shot to fame after the much-celebrated red carpet stint.
+Khanna who launched her label in 2014 keeps up cycling as a focal point of her brand.
 Making use of exclusively created handloom denim and distressed scrap denim and using needlepoint embroideries to create denim shrugs, jackets, and even kimonos.
 Imagine denim dresses in languid silhouettes, breezy denim oversized shirts paired with skirts and denim overcoats with patchwork, this is what comes to define Khanna’s eclectic take on denim.